This Chef Lost 50 Pounds And Reversed Pre-Diabetes With A Digital Program

 Additionally, traditional players in the weight loss space, such as Weight Watchers, now offer some similar incentives, such as personal coaching.

-InterMountain Healthcare's Mark Greenwood says he'd like to see many more patients try diabetes prevention programs.
+Greenwood says he'd like to see many more patients try diabetes prevention programs.
 And he says he's pleased with the results of the pilot study of Omada's program.

 "The data really does confirm that when you give people tools and help, instead of just preaching to them, it really does help."